 And that is exactly what we are going to talk you through.
-We will look at how to use these tools to pull out great insights, finding the right metrics to measure, and pull them together into a great report.
+We will look at how to use these tools to find great insights, choose the right metrics, and pull them together into a great report.

 My Reports via Semrush

 Semrush provides customizable reports that will streamline your reporting process.
-My Reports is great because it allows you to blend the data on your performance, while including Google Suite integrations, with competitor data.
+My Reports is useful because it allows you to blend the data on your performance while including Google Suite integrations with competitor data.

 You can build, manage, and share custom SEO reports in a few clicks with the Semrush My Reports tool.
-With drag-and-drop widgets, you can easily access any data from dozens of Semrush tools and compile everything into a single PDF.
+With drag-and-drop widgets, the tool allows you to easily access any data from dozens of Semrush tools and compile everything into a single PDF.

 You can add data from Google Search Console, Google Analytics, Google Ads, Google My Business, and 40+ Semrush tools.